paradisebunny/daffodil/classes.md

 **_Backstab–_** When attacking with surprise and from behind the Nimble attacks at +4 to hit and does double damage

 **_Tricks of the Trade–_** You have special training that goes beyond the abilities of common men.
-You have a 2 in 6 chance to succeed at the following tasks (3 in 6 for levels 4-6; 4 in 6 for levels 7-10):
+You have a 2 in 6 chance to succeed at the following tasks (3 in 6 for levels 4-6; 4 in 6 for levels 7-10, 5 in 6 for levels 10+:

-_Climbing sheer surfaces, Hiding in shadows, Hear Noise, Moving Silently, Finding and remove traps, opening locks, pick pockets_
+_Climbing sheer surfaces, Hiding in shadows, Hear faint Noise, Moving Silently, Finding and remove traps, opening locks, pick pockets_